'Delivering on Digital' provides a playbook for governments in an age of transformation

 New book shares insights, strategies, and tools for achieving digital modernization

 WASHINGTON, JUNE 7, 2016—Deloitte University Press today released “Delivering on Digital: The Innovators and Technologies that are Transforming Government,” a new book by William D. Eggers, director of Public Sector Research at Deloitte Services LP.
 The book explores how a new generation of digital innovators are using tools such as cloud computing, mobile devices, and analytics to reform and modernize long-standing processes within government.
-It also explores how these digital innovators are overcoming barriers such as legacy systems, silos, embedded cultural norms, procurement limitations, workforce deficits, limited funding, competing priorities, and cybersecurity risks.
+It also explores how these digital innovators are overcoming barriers such as legacy systems, silos, embedded cultural norms, procurement limitations, workforce deficits, limited funding, competing priorities, and

 “Delivering on Digital” examines the journey to digital transformation in three parts: